xigxog/examples/go/hello-world/README.md

 Now you can test the KubeFox app.
 To keep things simple you'll again port forward, but this time you'll connect to the KubeFox broker with some help from `fox`.
 Open up a new terminal and run the following to start the port forward.
-This will open the port `8082` on your workstation which will forward traffic to the KubeFox platform.
+This will open the port `8082` on your workstation which will forward requests to the KubeFox platform.

 ```shell
 fox proxy 8082